phpvms/docs/versioned_docs/version-v7.x/config/notifications.md

 # Notifications

-phpVMS can send event notifications to different places.
+phpvms can send event notifications to different places.
 Currently, Discord is supported.
 Some of the events that are supported:

 - PIREP prefile notifications